-New and Improved: Urbanism Without Effort, Revised Paperback Edition!
+New, Improved, Available: Urbanism Without Effort, Revised Paperback Edition!

 A whirlwind global tour, Urbanism Without Effort offers readers inspiration, historical context, and a better understanding of how an inviting urban environment is created.
 The original 2013 e-book was the foundation for the author’s later, and longer work, Seeing the Better City (2017).

 From impromptu movie nights in a Seattle alley to the adapted reuse of Diocletian’s Palace in Split, Croatia, Wolfe searches for the “first principles” of what makes humans feel happy and safe amid the hustle and bustle of urban life.
 He highlights the common elements of cities around the world that spontaneously bring people together: being inherently walkable, factors that contribute to safety at night, the importance of intersections and corners, and more.
 In this age of skyrocketing metropolitan growth, he argues, looking to the past might be our best approach to creating the urban future we dream about.

 See the Google Books preview pages for the revised edition, below:

 Wolfe believes that these common elements are most interesting when they occur organically—seemingly without effort.
 He contends it is critical to first isolate these spontaneous and latent examples of successful urban land use, before applying any prescriptive government policies or initiatives.